peterbourgon/peter-bourgon-org/src/blog/2020-09-14-siv-is-unsound.md

 ## Impact on the ecosystem

-Modules' extraordinary bias toward consumer stability may be ideal for the software ecosystem within Google, but it's not approriate for software ecosystems in general.
+Modules' extraordinary bias toward consumer stability may be ideal for the software ecosystem within Google, but it's inapproriate for software ecosystems in general.

 Primarily, the costs and benefits of a major version bump aren't the same for